Tattooing, Body Piercing, Ear Piercing, Acupuncture and Electrolysis

 - To apply to register a premises as a location where treatment takes place you should complete the application form

-- If you have any difficulty in completing the on-line forms copies are available in the download section
+- If you have any difficulty in completing the on-line forms paper copies are available by contacting the office.

 - Applicants must pay a prescribed fee when making an application for registration.
 Fees are subject to regulation and are currently £100 to apply for a premises and £55 per person, with a subsequent annual renewal of £35 per person.
 Please see the application forms section above.